 The RFC also includes your mental symptoms.
 If you have anxiety from having hemophilia, then you need to seek treatment.
 Your treatment records give the SSA an understanding of how your mental symptoms would keep you from working.

-RESIDUAL FUNCTIONAL CAPACITY FINDINGS COME FROM YOUR MEDICAL RECORDS
+RESIDUAL FUNCTIONAL CAPACITY (RFC) FINDINGS COME FROM YOUR MEDICAL RECORDS

-If you cannot win benefits by meeting a listing, you can try to win benefits by proving that your blood disease gives you a limited residual functional capacity.
+If you cannot win benefits by meeting a listing, you can try to win benefits by proving that your blood disease gives you a limited RFC.
 In other words, you can try to prove that your symptoms limit you to the point that you cannot work a 40 hour work week.

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors.
-Likewise, if they need more information, they may send you to a consultative examination.
-Learn more here about what to expect at SSA’s consultative exam.
+Likewise, if they need more information, they may send you to visit one of their doctors.
+Learn more here about what to expect at the SSA’s doctor exam.

 The SSA will also consider descriptions about your limits from your family, neighbors and friends.
-20 C.F.R. § 416.929.
 For example, your family or friends could write a statement about what they have seen you go through.
 They can talk about your mental and physical symptoms.
 Find out more here about RFC and how it combines with age to eliminate work.
-Also, find out more about SSA’s Medical Vocational Guidelines here.
+Also, find out more about SSA’s Medical Vocational Guidelines.

 HOW DOES THE SSA FIGURE OUT YOUR RESIDUAL FUNCTIONAL CAPACITY IF YOU HAVE HEMOPHILIA?